durtal/fantasysocceR/README.md

 fantasysocceR (0.2.0)
 =============

+Will update package (with 2014/15 season data) when the Premiership season is complete

 R package with datasets and functions for the fantasy football game [fantasy.premierleague.com](http://fantasy.premierleague.com/).

 Here is a short blog post [introducing the package](http://durtal.github.io/blog/r-package-fantasysocceR.html).
 Help pages can be found [here](http://durtal.github.io/fantasysocceR/)